htaschne/hz/README.md

 </p>

-**HZ** is a simple macOS application built with Swift 6.1 that demonstrates how to compress and decompress files using the [Huffman Coding algorithm](https://en.wikipedia.org/wiki/Huffman_coding).
+**HuffmanZip (Hz)** is a simple macOS application built with Swift 6.1 that demonstrates how to compress and decompress files using the [Huffman Coding algorithm](https://en.wikipedia.org/wiki/Huffman_coding).

 ## ⚠️ Disclaimer
 This project is provided for educational purposes only.
 It is not optimized for performance or real-world use.
 Use at your own risk.